 The art department offers the Bachelor of Arts Degree in studio art, graphic design, and art education.
 The B.F.A. is the professional degree in the visual arts.
-For details, contact the Dr. Rick Cary, Dean of Fine Arts and Professional Programs.
+For details, contact Shane Mickey, chair of the Department of Art.
 Please see also Art/Visual Arts (B.F.A.).